Updated:

 Key Takeaways

-• Climate concern remains steady among adults: Roughly 2 in 5 U.S. adults and a similar share of all voters said they are “very concerned” about climate change and its impacts at the start of May, around the same level of concern compared with April.
-Concern among independent voters fell by 9 percentage points to 33%, falling back down to usual levels after concern spiked in April to 42%.
-Within the race and ethnicity demographic, concern among Hispanics fell by 11 percentage points to 34%.
+• Climate Concern Rises Slightly: Almost 2 in 5 U.S. adults – and a similar share of voters – say they are “very concerned” about climate change and its impacts, a small increase of 3 percentage points in June to 38% this month.
+Within the race and ethnicity demographic, Hispanics had the highest increase in concern, rising by 8 points to 41%.

-• Confidence in U.S. climate action grows among voters: More than half of voters (53%) are confident that the United States will reduce its carbon emissions and slow the impacts of climate change in the next decade, an increase of 8 points from the previous month.
-Confidence grew among all political parties, with the share of Democrats increasing by 7 points to 63%, independents rising by 5 points to 43% and Republicans increasing by 8 points to 46%.
+• Confidence in U.S. Climate Action Remains Steady: Fewer than half of voters (47%) are confident that the United States will reduce its carbon emissions and slow the impacts of climate change in the next decade, rising by only 2 points in June.
+Confidence grew the most among Republicans, which increased by 4 points to 42%.

 Tracking Disaster Concern